persist-lab02/persist-lab02.github.io/_pages/recruitment.md

 ## Master and Undergraduate students
- If you are a Dartmouth Master or Undergraduate student and are interested in the PersistLab's projects, please contact **Prof. Sarah Preum** directly using the details on her [Dartmouth profile page](https://web.cs.dartmouth.edu/people/sarah-masud-preum) with your CV.
+ If you are a Dartmouth MS or Undergraduate student and are interested in the Persist Lab's projects, please contact **Prof. Sarah Preum** directly using the details on her [Dartmouth profile page](https://web.cs.dartmouth.edu/people/sarah-masud-preum) with your CV.

 * Please include **'interested in joining Persist Lab'** in the subject header of your email.